LianZifeng/BrainSeg/README.md

 # BrainSeg: A Generalized Framework for Comprehensive Multimodal Brain Tissue Segmentation, Parcellation, and Lesion Labeling
 Official implementation code for BrainSeg.
-We proposes a novel AI-based tool for comprehensive brain imaging segmentation with generalizability across multiple modalities, including MRI, PET scans, and ultrasound, as well as across the lifespan (from neonates to the elderly).
-This framework consists of three main components: BrainSeg, B-Syn, and B-CLIP, with the first two leveraging the third.
+We proposes a novel AI-based tool for comprehensive brain imaging segmentation with generalizability across multiple modalities, including MRI, CT, PET, and ultrasound, as well as across the lifespan (from neonates to the elderly).
+This framework consists of three main components: B-Syn, B-CLIP, and BrainSeg.

 ***
 ## Model overview